Howard-O-Neil/CL-PUB/docker/README.md

 The CUDA image require interactive installation.
 The dockerfile is just setup some pre-requisite packages and download repos.
 Right after you build the image, perform `docker run -it ` and execute `/install-cuda*.sh` by your self.
 After installation, create new terminal and perform `docker commit` to create image from running docker, tag it whatever you want.
 And we done, use this CUDA image as the base for tensorRT image.
 <br>
 <br>
 While installation, there's a time when terminal display a term and agreement.
 To quickly navigate to to bottom, hold `s`.
-Till you read the bottom, follow the instruction, input options as below
+Till you reach the bottom, follow the instruction, input options as below

 ![picture 1](./images/3b04362b71a56243d360a750acc0ad177df689abf69be19774e45813dd1bff43.png)

 Basically the installation UI might be a little bit different.
 Just remember to **INSTALL ALL CUDA RELATED, ONLY EXCEPT NVIDIA DRIVER**

 ## Step 2: Build tensorRT image